tehokang/anyserver/README.md

 - Update (ASAP)

 # External Dependencies
-jsoncpp for codec of json
+jsoncpp 1.7.4 for codec of json <br>
-libwebsockets for http and websocket server libmicrohttpd for backup of http
+libwebsockets 2.0.0 for http and websocket server <br>
+libmicrohttpd 1.9.30-1 for backup of http <br>
+toolchain : g++ 4.8.2-19Ubuntu1

 # Example
 <pre>